AndrewDiles/Billiards/README.md

 - final update balls should make sure balls are not past walls?

 collision affects on balls seems to misbehave based on which quadrant is hit.

+Sometimes ball impacts are ignored for one of the balls.